 If the toilet you want is in use, there’s a map and QR code showing others that are nearby.

+You can scan the QR code at the toilet to find others that are nearby.
 The numbers on the yellow map are the Arrondissements.
 They are how neighbourhoods in Paris are defined.
 When asking someone where they live, they’d likely begin by saying “In the seventh.”

 We are in the 12th – but bordering on the 11th and the 4th.
 A great location.
 Postal codes tell you the arrondissement for an address.
 Our postal code is 75012.
 75 means Paris.
 12 means the 12th arrondissement.
 We are at the red dot on the yellow map.